What is Emotional Intelligence?

 Imagine a leader who is walking by the office of a direct report cursing at his computer.
 Whether or not the boss stops requires two things.
 The first is the ability to help.
 She must be able to recognize that the worker is frustrated and could benefit from assistance.
 Additionally, she needs to know what it will take to calm the worker down and solve the problem.
 Different approaches work on different employees.
 A leader with higher EI has the ability to distinguish these things.
 The second thing the boss needs is the willingness to help.
 This means choosing to stop, rather than attending to other things that are happening.
 People vary in both respects.

 A leader who has the ability to help, but chooses to ignore the opportunity would not be considered a high EI boss, nor would we say she rates high on EI if she stops and makes it worse.

 Both are important in EI.
 First, we need to notice or recognize emotions in our surroundings.
 It may be something obvious, like colleagues arguing loudly, or something subtle, like a normally cheerful person being suddenly sensitive to criticism.
 Individuals with higher EI are more aware of the subtle differences.

 Once you recognize the behavior, you can direct efforts to improve the emotional state of the individual.

 These are distinct processes, as someone might notice an emotional issue but choose to ignore it, or lack the skill to deal with it effectively.
-Alternatively, they may not even notice a problem, due to lack of interest, and so fail to engage EI, even if they have the ability to help.
+Alternatively, they may not even notice a problem, due to a lack of interest, and so fail to engage EI, even if they have the ability to help.